slowjams/CLR-via-C-/zReworks/z14_Rework-Chars, String.md

 Decimal price = 123.54M;
 String s = price.ToString("C", new CultureInfo("vi-VN"));
 ```
-Internally, Decimal's ToString method sees that the formatProvider argument is not null and calls the object’s GetFormat method as follows (like Int32 struct implemention above):
+Internally, Decimal's ToString method sees that the formatProvider argument is not null and calls the object's GetFormat method as follows (like Int32 struct implemention above):
 ```C#
 NumberFormatInfo nfi = (NumberFormatInfo)formatProvider.GetFormat(typeof(NumberFormatInfo));
 ```